MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

          ![log file monitoring](../scom/media/log-file-monitoring/log-file-monitoring.png)

+## Enable the OMED service
- 6. Enable the OMED service on each management server in the resource pool, managing the Linux agents.
+   Enable the OMED service on each management server in the resource pool, managing the Linux agents.

    The OMED service collects events from Fluentd and converts them to Operations Manager events.
 You import a custom management pack, which can generate alerts based on the events received from the Linux servers.

    You can enable the OMED service either from the Operations console or manually on the management server or gateway server.

 ### Enable the OMED service from Operations console